Feeling at home in your own voice

 This may include:

-• Participating more fully in conversations or classes
+• Increasing participation in conversations or classes

 • Navigating workplace communication (interviews, meetings, presentations)